 There has been a recent change in the market, and you need to analyze your product line and plan a change to the current features and products immediately to address the market in 3 months.

 Time is of the essence.
 You are preparing the introduction of our new product line.
 The strategy is to release a prototype that includes two products and represents the product line to one region, then expand from there incrementally.
 Information is coming in daily, which requires adjustments to the product plan.
-You need to create and share a roadmap that shows your product line configuration's snapshots at each stage.
+You need to create and share a product roadmap that shows your product line configuration's snapshots at each stage.
 The configuration includes products and features at each release.
 You need to adjust the roadmap as you receive new information and communicate the changes back accurately and timely to ensure everyone is on the same page.
 In the process, you want to find commonality across products to increase reuse, reduce silos, and control complexity when introducing new products.

 The product line is a living entity that constantly goes through changes.
 Some are pre-planned, and some result from reactions to shifting markets and regulations that happen rapidly.
 As changes in the market are becoming more rapid due to the speed of information flow, product teams need to adjust the plans and communicate them with speed.